Climate-Tracker Satellite Crashes During Launch

 A NASA satellite designed to study global warming crashed into the Pacific Ocean this morning.
 It happened shortly after it was launched from Vandenberg Air Force Base in California.
 This is the second failure of a climate-satellite launch in two years, as we hear from NPR's Richard Harris.

-Dr. HAL MARING (NASA): While this is a significant loss, we do have 13 fully-operating satellite missions in Earth science right now.
+HAL MARING: While this is a significant loss, we do have 13 fully-operating satellite missions in Earth science right now.
 So it isn't like we've come to a screeching halt.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.